isayaexavery/isayaexavery/README.md

 ### Hey, Isaya here 👋

 ---
-I am a Web Developer with experience in several programming languages including Java, python and JavaScript.
+I am a Web and Android apps Developer with experience in several programming languages including Java, python and JavaScript.

  🔭 I’m planning for a Project about **Swahili language**.